cssimms/tictactactics/README.md

 [heroku]: https://tic-tac-tactics.herokuapp.com/#/

-## This is a WebApp project fully designed, produced, and styled by Charlie Simms.
+## This is a WebApp fully designed, produced, and styled by Charles Simms.
 It is a single-page web-app, using Ruby on Rails and React.js with Flux organization.

 The inspiration for this project came from Lichess.org, the free Correspondence Chess site.
 The original idea was to copy Lichess more directly, but as the planning phase started the project migrated towards a more original look and feel.